jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**October 18, 2024**_
+Recently NVDA price has reached a new high because its production bottleneck was not as bad as investors thought.
+The expectation for AI growth is still continuing.

 _**September 12, 2024**_
 Apple has just released iphone 16, which boasts the ability to leverage artificial intelligence.
 People are still trying to test what iphone 16 can do.